justkidding-scripts/PEASS-ng/linPEAS/README.md

 ```
 Enumerate and search Privilege Escalation vectors.
 This tool enum and search possible misconfigurations (known vulns, user, processes and file permissions, special file permissions, readable/writable files, bruteforce other users(top1000pwds), passwords...) inside the host and highlight possible misconfigurations with colors.
  Checks:
  -o Only execute selected checks (system_information,container,cloud,procs_crons_timers_srvcs_sockets,network_information,users_information,software_information,interesting_files,api_keys_regex).
 Select a comma separated list.
  -s Stealth & faster (don't check some time consuming checks)
  -e Perform extra enumeration
  -t Automatic network scan & Internet conectivity checks - This option writes to files
  -r Enable Regexes (this can take from some mins to hours)
  -P Indicate a password that will be used to run 'sudo -l' and to bruteforce other users accounts via 'su'
  -D Debug mode

  Network recon:
  -t Automatic network scan & Internet conectivity checks - This option writes to files
  -d <IP/NETMASK> Discover hosts using fping or ping.
 Ex: -d 192.168.0.1/24
  -p <PORT(s)> -d <IP/NETMASK> Discover hosts looking for TCP open ports (via nc).
 By default ports 22,80,443,445,3389 and another one indicated by you will be scanned (select 22 if you don't want to add more).
 You can also add a list of ports.
 Ex: -d 192.168.0.1/24 -p 53,139
  -i <IP> [-p <PORT(s)>] Scan an IP using nc.
 By default (no -p), top1000 of nmap will be scanned, but you can select a list of ports instead.
 Ex: -i 127.0.0.1 -p 53,80,443,8000,8080
  Notice that if you specify some network scan (options -d/-p/-i but NOT -t), no PE check will be performed

  Port forwarding:
-            -F LOCAL_IP:LOCAL_PORT:REMOTE_IP:REMOTE_PORT Execute linpeas to forward a port from a local IP to a remote IP
+ -F LOCAL_IPREMOTE_IP:REMOTE_PORT Execute linpeas to forward a port from a local IP to a remote IP

  Firmware recon:
  -f </FOLDER/PATH> Execute linpeas to search passwords/file permissions misconfigs inside a folder

  Misc:
  -h To show this message
  -w Wait execution between big blocks of checks
  -L Force linpeas execution
  -M Force macpeas execution
  -q Do not show banner
  -N Do not use colours

 ```